 (01) 42 75 395

-Nepal Anti-Tuberculosis Association (NATA) is a non-governmental, non-profit making voluntary organization established in 1953 with a view to raising public awareness about tuberculosis (TB) and adopting preventive, promative and curative measures towards the control of the diseases.
-It is the first organization of the kind engaged in tuberculosis sector.
+Nepal Anti-Tuberculosis Association (NATA) is a non-governmental, non-profit making voluntary organization established in 1953 with a view to raising public awareness about tuberculosis (TB) and adopting preventive, promotive and curative measures towards the control of the diseases.
+It is the first organization of the kind engaged in tuberculosis control program.

 NATA is affiliated to International Union Against Tuberculosis and Lung Disease (IUATLD) and Social Welfare Council (SWC), Nepal.
 It has 37 district branches in different parts of Nepal and has been carrying out its activities in co-operation with various national, international and local organizations.

 NATA has been working together with Government of Nepal (GoN) in implementing tuberculosis project since 1965.
 It has been playing an active role in controlling TB to the best of its preventive activities and making its curative services more effective according to GoN’s new policies and practices on DOTS program through mobilization of its district branches and volunteers.

 NATA has been making endeavors to attain its goal of controlling the disease despite various constrains since its establishment.
 The service are being rendered, thanks to the generous support from various national international organizations, agencies and individuals.